So Gentle Reader,

 I ended up having to strain the gravy, but this worked out well as the fresh sage really permeated and didn’t need to be left in.

-Make a sage & onion stuffing of fresh (reserve some sage for garnish & gravy).
+Make a sage & onion stuffing (reserve some sage for garnish & gravy).

 You can assemble this the day before.

-- I used my mom’s Thanksgiving recipe, adjusted with sage (instead of thyme) and raisins (instead of corn).
+- I used my mom’s British stuffing recipe, adjusted with sage (instead of thyme) and raisins (instead of corn).

 - All veggies are c. cm cubed cut.

-- Fry up meat of bacon (strip the fat and reserve for roast, I used TJK’s bacon pieces which are very salty and smokey in flavor) until quite crispy.
+- Fry up meat of bacon (strip the fat and reserve for roast, smoky bacon is preferred) until quite crispy.

 - Put on paper napkins to drain.